Finite group actions and cyclic branched covers of knots in $\mathbf{S}^3$: Rotations and their properties

-We shall say that a rotation $\psi$ is \emph{hyperelliptic} if the space of orbits $M/\psi$ of its action is $\S^3$. \end{definition}
+In this section we shall establish some properties of rotations in general and hyperelliptic ones in particular.

-\begin{remark} Assume that $\psi$ is a hyperelliptic rotation acting on a $3$-manifold $M$ then: \begin{enumerate} \item The natural projection from $M$ to the space of orbits $M/\psi$ of $\psi$ is a cyclic cover of $\S^3$ branched along a knot $K=Fix(\psi)/\psi$.
-The converse is also true, that is any deck transformation generating the automorphism group of a cyclic covering of $\S^3$ branched along a knot is a hyperelliptic rotation. \item If the order of $\psi$ is a prime $p$, then $M$ is a $\ZZ/p$-homology sphere \cite{Go}. \end{enumerate} \end{remark}
+\begin{remark} Assume that $\psi$ is a hyperelliptic rotation acting on a $3$-manifold $M$.
+The natural projection from $M$ to the space of orbits $M/\psi$ of $\psi$ is a cyclic cover of $\S^3$ branched along a knot $K=Fix(\psi)/\psi$.
+The converse is also true, that is any deck transformation generating the automorphism group of a cyclic covering of $\S^3$ branched along a knot is a hyperelliptic rotation. \end{remark}

+We observe that cyclic branched covers of prime order are closely related to $\QQ$-homology $3$-spheres.